Christmas stockings.

 12 Easy Steps for Repurposing a Sweater into a Christmas Stocking!

-I’d love to hear all your stocking stories….ideas…and whimscal creative outcomes.
+I’d love to hear all your stocking stories….ideas…and whimsical creative outcomes.

 Diane

-If you’d enjoy more Christmas Decor Inspiration…please check out these recent posts:
+For more Christmas Decor Inspiration…please check out these popular posts:

 A Very Merry Christmas House Tour